anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 id-ct-animaJSONVoucher OBJECT IDENTIFIER ::= { id-ct 40 }
 ~~~~

-The use of PKCS#7 (cmsVersion=1) is deprecated by this document.
+The use of PKCS#7 (`CMSVersion`=1) in the `SignedData` structure is deprecated by this document.

-The signing structure is a CMS SignedData structure, as specified by
-Section 5.1 of {{RFC5652}}, encoded using ASN.1 Distinguished Encoding
-Rules (DER), as specified in ITU-T X.690 {{ITU-T.X690}}.

-{{RFC5652}} mandates that `SignedAttributes` MUST be present when the content type is not '`id-data`'.
+{{Section 9.1 of RFC5652}} mandates that `SignedAttributes` MUST be present when the content type is not '`id-data`'.
 This mitigates attacks on CMS as described in {{?I-D.vangeest-lamps-cms-euf-cma-signeddata}}.
-Decoders MUST verify that `SignedAttributes` are present.
+Decoders MUST verify that `SignedAttributes` is present.

-To facilitate interoperability, {{vcj}} the media type "application/voucher-cms+json" and the filename extension ".vcj" were registered by {{RFC8366}}.
+To facilitate interoperability, per {{vcj}} the media type "application/voucher-cms+json" and the filename extension ".vcj" were registered by {{RFC8366}}.

-The CMS structure MUST contain a '`signerInfo`' structure, as
+The CMS `SignedData` structure MUST contain a '`signerInfo`' structure, as
-described in Section 5.1 of {{RFC5652}}, containing the
+described in {{Section 5.1 of RFC5652}}, containing the
 signature generated over the content using a private key
 trusted by the recipient.
-Normally, the recipient is the Pledge and the signer is the MASA.
+In a Voucher, the recipient is the Pledge and the signer is the MASA.
 In the Voucher Request, the signer is the Pledge (in the PVR), or the Registrar (in the RVR).

-Note that Section 5.1 of {{RFC5652}} includes a
-discussion about how to validate a CMS object, which is really a
+Note that {{Section 5.1 of RFC5652}} includes a discussion about how to validate a CMS object.
-PKCS7 object (cmsVersion=1).
+This object may have a particular CMSVersion (see {{Section 10.2.5 of RFC5652}}).
 Intermediate systems (such as the
 Bootstrapping Remote Secure Key Infrastructures {{RFC8995}} Registrar)
-that might need to evaluate the Voucher in flight MUST be prepared for
+that might need to evaluate the object in flight MUST be prepared for
-such an older format.
+any version of this format.
-No signaling of the format version is necessary, as the manufacturer knows the capabilities of the Pledge and will use an appropriate format Voucher for each
+No signaling of the format version (CMSVersion) is necessary, as the manufacturer knows the capabilities of the Pledge
-Pledge.
+and will use an appropriate format Voucher for each Pledge.

 The CMS structure SHOULD also contain all of the certificates
 leading up to and including the signer's trust anchor certificate